 Negative motivations focus on the negative backlash that will occur if you don’t take action.
 For example: ‘If I don’t finish this assignment in the next few hours, I’ll fail my course.'

 Negative and positive motivations can both be effective in different circumstances.
 However, it’s much easier to do something because you actually want to, rather than because you want to avoid a particular outcome if you don’t do it.
 If you don’t have a positive plan of action, using negative motivation can make you feel helpless and may even reduce your motivation.

 How to become (and stay) motivated

-- Find things that interest you within goals that don’t.
+Find things that interest you within goals that don’t.
 Sometimes other people set goals or tasks for us that we don’t find interesting or want to do.
 So, try and find something within that task that does motivate you.
-For example: ‘I hate maths, but it’s going to help me become a builder, which I want more than anything.’
+For example: ‘I find maths challenging, but it’s going to help me become a builder, which I want more than anything.’

 If you’re really finding it hard